EfficientViM: Efficient Vision Mamba with Hidden State Mixer based State Space Duality: Experiments

 \section{Experiments}

-In this section, we demonstrate the effectiveness of EfficientViM in image classification (\Cref{sec:4.1}).
-Then, we conduct experiments to analyze the extensibility of EfficientViM with scaled images and distillation in \Cref{sec:4.2}.
-We also provide ablation studies and analysis of EfficientViM in~\Cref{sec:4.3}.
+In this section, we first demonstrate the effectiveness of EfficientViM on image classification (\Cref{sec:4.1}).
+Then, we conduct experiments to analyze the extensibility of EfficientViM on dense predictions (\Cref{sec:4.2}).
+We also provide ablation studies and analysis of EfficientViM (\Cref{sec:4.3}).
 See the supplement for implementation details and more experiments.